marcizhu/Units/README.md

     Exceeding this range for the exponents of their respective unit is undefined behavior.
 So, for example, `m^10` or `kg^-5` is UB.
 Please, be careful when the exponent of a unit is near the specified limit or when executing long formulas.

-- The library uses a `double` to store real values, which should suffice in most cases but may lead to loss of precission on really long calculations.
+- The library uses a `double` to store real values (except for the multiplier of a unit), which should suffice in most cases but may lead to loss of precission on really long calculations.
 - Currency is supported to allow basic financial calculations (like representing `$/Wh` or anything similar to that).
 This library is not recommended for economic or financial calculations.
 - Fractional units are not supported.
-An exception to this is √Hz, which can be represented and is used for measuring amplitude spectral density (`V/√Hz`) and other similar units. √Hz can be obtained using `std::sqrt(Hz)`.
+An exception to this is √Hz, which can be represented and is used for measuring amplitude spectral density (`V/√Hz`) and other similar units. √Hz can be obtained using `std::sqrt(Hz)` (include `Units/extras/StdAdditions.h` to be able to call `std::` math functions with quantities).

 ## Benchmarks
 Comming soon